 Proof and verification of compliance is required state-wide for all buildings and is demonstrated by the responsible party (e.g., builder) signing a self-certification seal.
 In jurisdictions that have adopted the energy code, a local inspection is required to verify compliance and the builder must sign the self-certification seal.
 The certification seal must be placed in the building for visible inspection.
 A state Board of Appeals (BOA) has been established in the regulations to resolve different interpretations of the standards.
 The code requires local jurisdictions that adopt the code to also establish a BOA.
-Compliance with the Arkansas Energy Code is determined by selecting from a set of simplified options or by using REScheck with the state specific code option for AR.
-These tools are used to determine minimal thermal shell requirements for residential buildings based on the 2003 IECC.
-Builders of commercial buildings are expected to comply with ASHRAE Standard 90.1-2001.
+Compliance with the Arkansas Energy Code is determined by using the set of amended prescriptive requirements or by using REScheck with the code option of 2009 IECC.

 The first Arkansas Energy Code was enacted in 1979 and was based on the 1977 Model Code for Energy Conservation in New Building Construction (MCEC), which references ASHRAE/IES Standard 90-1975.
 Legislation was approved in January 1993, giving the AEO the authority to adopt new standards through a rule-making process.
 The AEO adopted a new code in October 1994, that became effective June 1, 1995.
 This code references ASHRAE Standard 90.1-1989 for commercial buildings and is based on the 1992 Model Energy Code (MEC) for residential buildings.
 The code was again editorially revised on May 3, 1995.
 This revision made no substantive changes to the energy code.
 The 2004 Arkansas Energy Code, based on the 2003 IECC, became effective October 1, 2004.
 For commercial structures, the 2004 code adopts ASHRAE Standard 90.1-2001, except for low rise buildings.